scivision/fortran-filesystem/README.md

 #### Nvidia HPC-SDK

-nvfortran 22.1 does not support `character(:), allocatable` from Fortran 2003, which is used everywhere in pathlib.
+nvfortran 22.1 does not support `character(:), allocatable` from Fortran 2003, which is used everywhere in pathlib. nvc++ 22.1 does not support C++17 filesystem, which is essential for pathlib.
 New Fortran language standard features aren't being added to nvfortran until the Flang f18 LLVM project is ready to use.
 I would estimate this as being in a couple years from now.